English Law and jurisdiction

-The Commercial Court remains at the forefront of developing English commercial law to ensure that it keeps pace with the changing nature and demands of commerce (see for example the section of Digital Commerce).
-The Judges are actively involved in academic and market discussions concerning current and future trends in the development of English law, frequently participating in seminars and events including those organised by the Court with the involvement of leading practitioners and academics (see Education, diversity and social mobility) and undertaking and publishing their own research on topics of interest (see Reports and Guides).
+The Commercial Court remains at the forefront of developing English commercial law to ensure that it keeps pace with the changing nature and demands of commerce (see for example the section on Digital Commerce).
+The Judges are actively involved in academic and market discussions concerning current and future trends in the development of English law, frequently participating in seminars and events including those organised by the Court with the involvement of leading practitioners and academics (see News and Forthcoming Events) and undertaking and publishing their own research on topics of interest (see Reports and Guides).
 Together with the transactional and litigation expertise of the UK legal market, and London’s role as a leading seat of international commercial arbitration, the Commercial Court is one of the three pillars which has established and maintain the pre-eminence of English commercial law in international business transactions.

 In his Blackstone Lecture 2022 the Lord Chief Justice, Lord Burnett of Maldon noted that “English Law underpins hundreds of trillions of pounds worth of global trade.
 It provides a global platform for trading, financial and commercial contracts on which global business relies.”

 A report prepared for LegalUK, which sought to identify the value generated by English law, estimated that English law governed at least €661.5 trillion of Over the Counter derivatives in 2018, $11.6 trillion of global metal trading in 2020, £250 billion of mergers and acquisitions transactions in 2019 (40% of global corporate acquisitions being governed by English law), £80 billion worth of insurance contracts annually, and was the law of choice for maritime contracts, a sector that contributes over £15 billion annually to the UK economy.
 Oxera, Economic Value of English Law prepared for LegalUK, 5 October 2021 (PDF).